 Protecting the privacy of students must be a top priority and all medical information shall be kept strictly confidential.
 Violating confidentiality of this information is a violation of this policy.

 The school maintains a student record that includes a student’s legal name and gender assigned at birth.
-However, to the extent that the school is not legally required to use a student’s legal name and gender assigned at birth on other school records or documents, the school shall use the name and gender preferred by the student.
+With the exception of medical records kept by the school for healthcare purposes, the school will use the name and gender articulated by the student.
 The school will change a student’s official record to reflect a change in legal name or gender upon receipt of documentation that such change has been made pursuant to a court order, or through amendment of state or federally issued identification.
-School IDs, for example, are not legal documents and should use the student’s preferred name.
-In situations where school staff or administrators are required by law to use or to report a student’s legal name or sex assigned at birth, such as for purposes of standardized testing, school staff and administrators shall avoid the inadvertent disclosure of any confidential information concerning gender expression or gender identity.
+School IDs, for example, are not legal documents and should use the student’s articulated name.
+In situations where school staff or administrators are required by law to use or to report a student’s legal name or gender assigned at birth, such as for purposes of standardized testing, school staff and administrators shall avoid the inadvertent disclosure of any confidential information concerning gender expression or gender identity.